MorganKryze/ConsoleAppVisuals/docs/introduction/menus_management.md

 - Navigate in an application

 > [!TIP]
-> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) of dive into the [references section](/ConsoleAppVisuals/references/index.html) if you go into any trouble.

-> [!TIP]
-> Each section is independent.
+> Each subsection is independent.
 I recommend you to overwrite the `Program.cs` file with the code of each section to avoid any confusion.

 ## The `ScrollingMenu` element